AGN jet feedback on a moving mesh: gentle cluster heating by weak shocks and lobe disruption

 \subsection{Simulation overview}

-Here we outline the simulations and discuss some of the key techniques and sub-grid models employed for this work.
-The simulations are performed using the moving mesh-code {\sc arepo} \citep{SpringelArepo2010}, which employs a finite-volume approach to solve for the hydrodynamics on an unstructured Voronoi mesh that is able to move with the flow.
+Simulations are performed using the moving mesh-code {\sc arepo} \citep{SpringelArepo2010}, which employs a finite-volume approach to solve for the hydrodynamics on an unstructured Voronoi mesh that moves with the flow.
 Our ICs are identical to those used in our previous work, \cite{BourneEtAl19}, and comprise of a cosmological zoom simulation of a galaxy cluster evolved from redshift $z=127$ down to $z\simeq 0.1$ using sub grid models almost identical to those employed for the original Illustris project \citep{GenelEtAl14,VogelsbergerEtAl14, SijackiEtAl2015}, bar a small difference in the radio mode AGN feedback model, and we point the reader to Section~\ref{sec:cluster_ICS} for a more detailed account the generation of the ICs, along with the initial properties of the cluster.